apache/iceberg/site/docs/spec.md

 Transforms are parameterized by a number of buckets[^3], `N`.
 The hash mod `N` must produce a positive value by first discarding the sign bit of the hash value.
 In pseudo-code, the function is:

+[^3]: Changing the number of buckets as a table grows is possible by evolving the partition spec.

 ```
   def bucket_N(x) = (murmur3_x86_32_hash(x) & Integer.MAX_VALUE) % N